albertum1/cfc_team/README.md

 ![CNN_Example](images/dcnn_example.png)

-After fitting the model, I returned a mean absolute error of 22.89 and mean squared error of 24,000 on my test set, 2020-12-01 to 2020-01-31.
+The model had a mean absolute error of 21.07 and root mean squared error of 66.47 for the test set, December 01, 2020 - January 11, 2021.
+The final competition submission dates, February 01, 2021 - February 28, 2021, had a mean absolute error of 7.03 and rmse of 19.60.
+The stark contrast in evaluation scores may be explained due to the seasonal shift from December to February.
+The wildfires in December tend to be more robust due to warmer climate sthan February.

 ## Further Steps